Skip to content

 DBConfig

-The DBConfig of HnswDocumentIndex expects only one argument: work_dir.
+The DBConfig of HnswDocumentIndex contains two argument: work_dir and default_column_configs

 You can pass this directly to the constructor: